vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Scroll.md

 ``` [javascript]
     eon.onReady(function () {

-      // Create vc-scroll element
+      // Create eon-scroll element
-      var myScroll = document.createElement("vc-scroll");
+      var myScroll = document.createElement("eon-scroll");
       // Create the content you want to be scrollable
       var myContent = document.createElement("div");

-      // Append your content to the vc-scroll content
+      // Append your content to the eon-scroll content
       myScroll.content.appendChild(myContent);
-      // Append the vc-scroll to the desired container
+      // Append the eon-scroll to the desired container
       document.body.appendChild(myScroll);

     });